 There is no evidence that COVID-19 vaccination causes any problems with pregnancy, including the development of the placenta.
-As of July 2021, more than 139,000 pregnant people have been vaccinated and no unexpected pregnancy or fetal problems have occurred.
+More than 177,000 pregnant people have been vaccinated and no unexpected pregnancy or fetal problems have occurred.
 There have been no reports of any increased risk of pregnancy loss, growth problems, or birth defects.

 COVID-19 itself is a serious concern during pregnancy.
 Pregnant and recently pregnant people who get COVID-19 are more likely to become severely ill and be hospitalized than people who are not pregnant.
 They are also more likely to get pregnancy complications like preterm birth compared to pregnant people who do not have COVID-19.